-- 1. Enroll in and satisfactorily complete a designated writing intensive course, - 2.
-Complete an individual tutoring program under a contract with the Director of the Writing Program in the Writing Lab, or - 3.
+- 1. Enroll in and satisfactorily complete a designated Writing Intensive (WI) course, - 2.
+Complete an individual tutoring program under a contract with the Director of the Writing Program in the Writing Lab. or - 3.
 Pass a writing proficiency examination to be prepared and evaluated by the Writing Board.